tom1209/Family-Health-Share/readme.txt

 For the error checking I followed the tutorial in the book Discover Meteor by Tom Coleman and Sasha Greif I based my own error checking and display of errors off of this

 **NOTE** I put back on insecure to speed things up.
-Once I have all the functionality, I will take them back off
+Once I have all the functionality, I will take it back off

 TODO
 **Low Priority**